Pole Building Cost

 Determining the pole barn cost during the early phase of the design process is necessary as you work closely with an architect or engineer to define the scope of the project.

-Pole barns can be used as equipment storage, living quarters, hay storage, riding arena, tool shed, pole metal building, small retail space, pole barn home, garages, workshops, small horse barns, or animal shelters.
+pole barns can be used as equipment storage, living quarters, hay storage, riding arena, tool shed, pole metal building, small retail space, pole barn home, garages, workshops, small horse barns, or animal shelters.

 Average Typical Pole Building Cost